microsoft/ApplicationInsights-Profiler-AspNetCore/examples/ReReleaseNuGet/Readme.md

 # Re-releasing Profiler.ASPNetCore package

 It is common to have shared library in a solution.
-This example describes how to properly build a NuGet package of your own that carries profiler assets and could be shared across your own solution.
+This example describes how to properly build a NuGet package of your own that carries profiler assets and could be reused across your own solution.

 In this example, there are 2 projects, `WebAPI` is client project, that's the project we turn profiler on. `SharedLib` will be built into a NuGet package to simulate whatever the common package your want to build, with Profiler enabled.
 As per the `PackageId` property in [SharedLib.csproj](./SharedLib/SharedLib.csproj), it will be built into `ProfilerExample.SharedLib.1.0.0.nupkg`.